DigitalNZ/supplejack/_drafts/schema-dsl-namespaces.md

     * `solr_name` is a string which is the name of the field in Solr.
 Default: field's `name`.
     * `namespace` the namespace of this field.
     * `namespace_field` the field name from the namespace.
 Use if your field name is not the same as the defined in the namespace
+    * `facet_method` allows overriding the default facet method used by Solr.
+Valid values are 'enum', 'fc', or 'fcs'.
+More information about Solrs faceting methods can be found in the Solr documentation.
 * `block`
     * `search_value` is a Ruby `Proc` which produces the value which should be indexed by Solr.
 The block is executed when the field is indexed.
 Must be the same type as the field's `type`.
 Default: `nil`.